 Climate Change: We must slow climate change and address its inevitable consequences without delay.
 We welcome the return to the Paris Agreement on climate change and commit to achieving reductions in greenhouse gas emissions through the use of clean energy and other incentives.
 Climate change already has resulted in extreme weather events and temperature increases, destabilizing many areas around the world.
 Climate change is a national security, environmental and ethical issue and must be addressed in every facet of US economic and foreign policy.

 Democracy Promotion: Promoting democratic institutions abroad remains a vital interest of the United States.
 International aid that strengthens civil society and democratic elements in countries that are transitioning to democracy or those that are still ruled by authoritarian regimes must be supported.
+This must include, first and foremost, protecting and strengthening our democracy at home, and holding our leaders and our democracy accountable.
+The “power of our example” remains the foremost tool in promoting democracy around the world.

 Human Trafficking: There are more slaves are in the world today than any other point in human history.
 We are concerned by the global trafficking of women, men, boys and girls in activities connected to labor trafficking and commercial sex acts through force, fraud and coercion.
 We urge the State Department and the entire American domestic and foreign policy establishment to assist in the eradication of all forms of human trafficking.
 All efforts to prevent human trafficking in any government contracts or procurement program must be supported and enforced.

 International Aid: Increased international aid to promote global health and wellness, conflict resolution, disaster relief, democracy promotion and economic development must be supported.
 Military aid to Israel and other allies working to foster global security and democracy must be supported and continued.
-The United States must re-commit its involvement in and support to the World Health Organization (WHO).
+The United States must re-commit its involvement in and support for the World Health Organization (WHO).

 Iran: Iran must not be allowed to obtain nuclear weapons.
 The Trump administration’s withdrawal from the Iran Nuclear Deal moved Iran closer to nuclear weapons capability and made the United States and our allies less safe.
 JDCA supports diplomatic efforts to constrain Iran’s nuclear ambitions.
 We must also work to counter Iran’s other nefarious activities, including missile testing, support for terrorism and destabilizing activities in Syria, Lebanon and other areas around the globe.